aaronkl/aaronkl.github.io/_pages/about.md

 ### short bio

-I am an applied scientist in the long-term science team at AWS SageMaker, where I work on topics related to automated machine learning.
+I am a senior scientist at AWS, where I work on research topics related to automated machine learning and large language models.
 Alongside my collaborators, I lead the development of the open-source library [SyneTune](https://github.com/awslabs/syne-tune) for large-scale hyperparameter optimization and neural architecture search.

-Prior to that, I was a PhD student at the University of Freiburg under the supervision of [Frank Hutter](http://ml.informatik.uni-freiburg.de/~hutter/).
-In 2015, my collaborators from the University of Freiburg and I won the ChaLearn AutoML Challenge.
-I co-organized the workshop on neural architecture search at ICRL 2020 and ICLR 2021, respectively.
+Prior to that, I finished my PhD at the University of Freiburg under the supervision of [Frank Hutter](http://ml.informatik.uni-freiburg.de/~hutter/) in 2019.
+My collaborators from the University of Freiburg and I won the ChaLearn AutoML Challenge in 2015.
+I co-organized the workshop on neural architecture search at ICRL 2020 and ICLR 2021, respectively and served as local chair for the [AutoML Conference](https://2023.automl.cc/) in 2023.
 I also regularly serve as a reviewer for ICML, ICLR, NeurIPS, TMLR, and JMLR.

 Together with [Giovanni Zappella](https://giovannizappella.github.io/), [Arber Zela](https://ml.informatik.uni-freiburg.de/people/zela/index.html), and [Jovita Lukasik](https://www.uni-mannheim.de/dws/people/researchers/phd-students/jovita-lukasik/), I run the virtual [AutoML Seminar](https://automl-seminars.github.io/) as part of the ELLIS units in Berlin and Freiburg.